-Grizzly and Black Bears digested 89-96% of crude protein in the meat from various mammals and birds (Pritchard and Robbins 1990) whereas digestibility of crude protein for bears fed whole birds or mammals was less (85.5 +/- 2.2%) because of the non- or less-digestible parts (e.g., feathers, hair, skeleton)(Pritchard and Robbins 1990, Robbins 1993).
-Similarly, captive polar bears fed various parts of ringed seals (Phoca hispida) digested 72-95% of protein nitrogen with the highest digestibility occurring when polar bears ate seal muscle and viscera and the lowest digestibility when the skeleton, skin, and blubber were also eaten (Best 1985).
+Grizzly and black bears digested 89-96% of crude protein in the meat from various mammals and birds (Pritchard and Robbins, 1990), whereas the digestibility of crude protein for bears fed whole birds or mammals was less $(85.5 \pm 2.2\%)$ because of the non-digestible or less digestible parts (e.g. feathers, hair, skeleton; Pritchard and Robbins, 1990; Robbins, 1993).
+Likewise, captive polar bears fed various parts of ringed seals (Phoca hispida) digested 72-95% of protein nitrogen, with the highest digestibility occurring when polar bears ate seal muscle and viscera and the lowest digestibility when the skeleton, skin and blubber were also eaten (Best, 1985).
 We assumed that polar bears digested 95% of protein when eating only the gizzard, leg and breast muscle of the goose; digestibility of protein would be much lower (72-85%) if polar bears also ingested other less digestible parts of the whole goose.
-We present results for the most likely scenario where polar bears ate the gizzard, leg and breast muscle of the goose and thus gained 667.4 kcal per goose (702.5 total kcal of which 95% was digested).
+We present results for the most likely scenario, where polar bears ate the gizzard, leg and breast muscle of the goose and thus gained 667.4 kcal per goose (total of 702.5 kcal, of which 95% was digested).

-Finally, to determine the conditions under which inefficiency thresholds would be reached during pursuits of flightless geese, we calculated the duration of pursuits resulting from different combinations of polar bear speeds and initial distances from geese.
-We assumed geese fled from pursuing bears at 2 m/s; a value slightly higher (and thus more conservative in terms of polar bear profitability analysis) than the reported maximum sustained running speeds of 0.8 - 1.2 m/s, considered 'moderate' to 'fast' for similar sized geese (Codd et al. 2005; Hawkes et al. 2014).
-We calculated the time required for a polar bear to capture a goose as:
+Finally, to determine the conditions in which inefficiency thresholds would be reached during pursuits of flightless geese, we calculated the duration of pursuits resulting from different combinations of polar bear speeds and initial distances from geese.
+We assumed that geese fled from pursuing bears at 2 m/s; a value slightly higher (and thus more conservative in terms of polar bear profitability analysis) than the reported maximal sustained running speeds of 0.8-1.2 m/s, considered 'moderate' to 'fast' for similar sized geese (Codd et al., 2005; Hawkes et al., 2014).
+We calculated the time (t) required for a polar bear to capture a goose as follows:

-$$T = \frac{D}{S{\text{bear}} - S{\text{goose}}},$$ [5]
+$$t = \frac{D}{S{\text{bear}} - S{\text{goose}}},\tag{(5)}$$

-where D is the initial distance between the bear and the goose and S{bear} and S{goose} are their respective speeds.
-For each combination of bear mass, speed, and initial distance, we calculated the inefficiency threshold and compared this to the chase duration to determine if the pursuit resulted in a net surplus of energy to the bear.
+where D is the initial distance between the bear and the goose, and $S{\rm bear}$ and $S{\rm goose}$ are their respective speeds.
+For each combination of bear mass, speed and initial distance, we calculated the inefficiency threshold and compared this with the chase duration to determine whether the pursuit resulted in a net surplus of energy for the bear.

-All analyses were performed using the R statistical programming language (version 3.2.3; R Development Core Team 2008).
+All analyses were performed using the R statistical programming language (version 3.2.3; R Development Core Team, 2008).